Spatial Scaling Dynamics

 What spatial analysis means for ecosystem strategy

 Third, support infrastructure does not translate directly across geographies.
 Accelerators and ecosystem programmes designed for dense urban environments do not function effectively in secondary cities without adaptation.
 These contexts require longer engagement horizons, more operational support, and integration with physical infrastructure systems.
+The Africa Cities Research Consortium's empirical work documents this consistently across multiple cities.

 The outcome is a system that appears active and well-resourced, yet remains spatially narrow - repeatedly directing resources toward the same locations while leaving large segments of the economy structurally underserved.
+The cumulative-causation theory predicts that this concentration intensifies over time absent counter-intervention.
+The empirical record across the 2022–24 correction confirms the prediction.
+The geography that analytics ignores is the geography in which the next decade of African scaling will either disperse or concentrate further.
+The intervention is operationally difficult and theoretically demanding.
+Its absence is not a neutral outcome.